Common potoo: Cryptic behavior

 The common potoo seeks to mimic the perch on which it rests, using a technique called masquerading.
-Adult and juvenile potoos alike choose perches that are similar in diameter to their own bodies, so that they can better blend in with the stump.
-Most potoos choose stumps and other natural materials on which to rest, but some adults have been spotted perching on man-made items.
+Adult and juvenile potoos choose perches that are similar in diameter to their own bodies so that they can better blend in with the stump.
+Most potoos choose stumps and other natural materials on which to rest, but some adults have been spotted perching on human-made items.
 These birds adjust their perching angle to best mimic the stump where they are.

-The potoo sits with its eyes open and its bill horizontal while awake, but if disturbed, assumes an alert “freezing” posture (flexibility).
+The potoo sits with its eyes open and its bill horizontal while awake, but if disturbed, assumes an alert "freezing" posture.
 This entails sticking its beak vertically up in the air, closing its eyelids (through which it can still see via slits), and remaining still.
 If disturbed by larger animals, such as common marmosets (Callithrix jacchus), it may break its camouflage and try to chase the threat away.
 If disturbed by a human being, its behaviors can be quite variable - quickly flying away, intimidation via beak-opening, or remaining still even when being touched.

 Feeding

 This nocturnal insectivore hunts from a perch like a shrike or flycatcher.
-It uses its wide mouth to capture insects such as flies and moths, but also ants, other hymenopterans, termites, grasshoppers, locusts and crickets.
-It has a unique tooth in its upper mandible to assist in foraging, but swallows its prey whole.
+It uses its wide mouth to capture insects such as flies and moths, but also ants, other hymenopterans, termites, grasshoppers, locusts, and crickets.
+It has a unique tooth in its upper mandible to assist in foraging but swallows its prey whole.